michaellegg16/Biodiversity-Dashboard-Plotly/README.md

 ### Conclusion

-That data exploration using JavaScript and Plotly was interesting as we used actual data about belly button microbes ([url](http://robdunnlab.com/projects/belly-button-biodiversity/)).
+That data exploration using JavaScript and Plotly was interesting as we used actual data about belly button microbes ([Data](http://robdunnlab.com/projects/belly-button-biodiversity/)).
+While it is a bit difficult to see the data as a whole from this analysis, it reveals that a small handful of microbial species (operational taxonomic units, or OTUs) were present in more than 70% of people while the rest were relatively rare.
+Coupling the bar chart with the bubble chart is an effective way of demonstrating the total top OTUs found in the patient and their relative proportion to the rest.
+While this analysis visually reflects the data of a specific patient effectively, it would be nice to view aggregate data on the patients and further analysis could be conducted.